jsigee87/Data-Science-Lab-ee379k/test.md

 ## Installation

 It is recommended to install on Ubuntu 16.04.
-You will have to install the dependencies, then SimSpark and rcssserver3d, and finally roboviz and utaustinvilla3d.
+You will have to install the dependencies, then SimSpark and rcssserver3d, and finally RoboViz and utaustinvilla3d.

 ### Installing Dependencies